jacobrluttrull/Scientific-Computing-In-Python-Projects/README.md

 # FreeCodeCamp Projects 🐍

-This repo serves as my Python project journal as I progress through freeCodeCamp's Scientific Computing with Python track.
-Each script builds on key programming concepts in a bite-sized, digestible way.
-Whether it’s algorithms, CLI tools, or data handling, these projects are building blocks for my Python journey.
+This repo is where I keep track of my Python work as I go through the freeCodeCamp's Scientific Computing with Python path.
+Each code piece adds to big ideas in programming in small, easy bits.
+Be it algorithms, CLI tools, or managing data, these tasks help me build up my skills in Python.

 ---